-The BQ76942 device supports a random connection sequence of cells to the device during pack manufacturing.
-For example, cell 7 in a 10-cell stack might be first connected at the input terminals leading to pins VC7 and VC6, then cell 4 may next be connected at the input terminals leading to pins VC4 and VC3, and so on.
-It is not necessary to connect the negative terminal of cell 1 first at VC0.
-As another example, consider a cell stack that is already assembled and cells already interconnected to each other, then the stack is connected to the PCB through a connector plugged in or soldered to the PCB.
-In this case, the sequence order in which the connections are made to the PCB can be random in time; they do not need to be controlled in a certain sequence.
+The BQ769142 device supports a random connection sequence of cells to the device during pack manufacturing.
+For example, cell-10 in a 14-cell stack might be first connected at the input terminals leading to pins VC10 and VC9, then cell-4 may next be connected at the input terminals leading to pins VC4 and VC3, and so on.
+It is not necessary to connect the negative terminal of cell-1 first at VC0.
+As another example, consider a cell stack that is already assembled and cells already interconnected to each other, then the stack is connected to the PCB through a connector, which is plugged or soldered to the PCB.
+In this case, the sequence order in which the connections are made to the PCB can be random in time, they do not need to be controlled in a certain sequence.